viam-modules/event-manager/README.md

 ## Todo

 * Support other rule types like sensor readings
-* Support triggered event history that is not dependant on video storage
 * Support other types of webhooks
 * Make event subprocesses fault tolerant